SMTP stands for Simple Mail Transfer Protocol. It is the protocol mail systems use to submit and relay outbound email.

 Common commands:

-• for capability negotiation
+• EHLO for capability negotiation

-• for the envelope sender
+• MAIL FROM for the envelope sender

-• for recipients
+• RCPT TO for recipients

-• for headers and body
+• DATA for headers and body

-• to close the session
+• QUIT to close the session

 SMTP response classes